DEVOTIONALS

 which is, God our Father, His Son Jesus Christ, and the Holy Spirit?

-This Trinity can provide what the world will not, because it cannot.
+This Godly Trinity can provide what the world will not, because it cannot.

-We have the opportunity to learn from John’s experiences with his
+We have an opportunity to learn from John’s experiences with his own

-own relationship with the Lord, and that should be motivation for
+relationship with the Lord, and it should be our motivation to at least

-us to at least consider (try) what he has said about fellowshipping
+consider (try) what he said about fellowshipping with God.

 Pray,